Vehicles, trackers and dogs used while hunting in South Africa

 The South Africans (S.A) do have a nasty tick, but who doesn't?
 At any rate, spending most of our time on the lake or down by the river on the farm, ticks and mosquitoes-Spanish for "little fly"-are everywhere.
 I likely have Deet in my blood and no Lyme disease yet.
-In fact we suffered from no bugs to speak of, but we were there in the dry season.
+In fact, we suffered from no bugs to speak of, but we were there in the dry season.

 As for drinking while hunting.
 Yes.
-That is, after each hunt, we started with wine and local beer--both great--served in the old power house, which used to house a LIster diesel generator, converted when electricity was wired in.
-Even though there are miles of wind driven generators starting at the farm and strung out across the windy planes stretching out to the northern hills, power can be unreliable so a small Honda keeps the lights on when necessary.
+That is, after each hunt, we started with wine, and local beer--both great--served in the old powerhouse, which used to house a Lister diesel generator, converted when electricity was wired in.
+Even though there are miles of wind-driven generators starting at the farm and strung out across the windy planes stretching out to the northern hills, power can be unreliable, so a small Honda keeps the lights on when necessary.

 Oh yes, and the hunting.

 Finally, with some anxiety, I decided to drop one under his chin.
-Not ideal, but at 230 yds or so, it should've worked.
+Not ideal, but at 230 yards or so, it should've worked.
 Well, you could hear the solid "thud" and all seemed happy.
 I thanked God, prematurely, at about a half-a-squeeze, but wouldn't you know it, that damned Kudu didn't know he was supposed to roll over.
-Instead he turned in to that "Grey Ghost" they were talking about and alluded our PH, two savvy trackers and Mr. Russell to spite a good blood trail for a couple miles.
+Instead, he turned in to that "Grey Ghost" they were talking about and alluded our PH, two savvy trackers and Mr. Russell to spite a good blood trail for a couple of miles.
 Perhaps the tried-and-true Nosler Partition would have done the job?

 The next morning we went after the Nyala, last reported, and I felt better about life in general and hunting in particular.
 Thank you Thomas for helping me get the order right.